 - Some extensions have been removed from browser stores for data collection concerns

-Paste an Amazon product URL into the service.
-It tracks the price over time, shows you historical data, and sends email alerts when the price drops below your target.
+Yes, for simple cases.
+Paste an Amazon product URL into CamelCamelCamel, Keepa (web version), or PriceSpy and the service tracks the price over time, shows historical data, and emails you when the price drops below your target.
+They fit consumers who want a straightforward "alert me when this drops below $X" setup.

 Pros